 Getting Help for Your Daughter If She’s Cutting

 As soon as possible, parents raising teenage girls engaged in self-harm should seek professional help from their primary care provider or a clinical professional.
-Camomile recommends getting professional help from a therapist as well as a pediatrician.
+Camomile recommended a therapist as well as a pediatrician.

-“The doctor may recommend that the child start seeing a psychiatrist if medication is recommended to help with symptoms of mental illness such as anxiety or depression,” she adds.
+“The doctor may recommend that the child start seeing a psychiatrist if medication is recommended to help with symptoms of mental illness, such as anxiety or depression,” she said.

 The recommended treatment may vary based on the situation, and a therapist will be able to assess the best course of treatment for your teenage daughter.
 When parenting teenage girls, helping them develop the relational skills to reinforce co-regulation will facilitate the integration of coping skills needed to regulate emotions in healthier ways and manage distress.
-A therapist will likely facilitate your family and daughter into effectively utilizing those valuable skills.
+A therapist will likely help your family and daughter effectively use those valuable skills.